About

 Wow, what to tell you about Jacob Juntunen?
 Long before he was the father of an elementary school kid, long before he was the head of the playwriting MFA at Southern Illinois University (SIU), and long before he lived in St. Louis, he was a little kid himself watching the puppets on Mr. Rogers and Sesame Street in California during the 1970s.
 He misses mainstream representations of that PBS masculinity that he still hopes to embody.
 Later, Jacob was a high school dropout, depressed and making sandwiches at a deli in Portland during the 1990s.
 In Portland, he was saved by the teachers at Clackamas Community College and he was given purpose in Houston by Edward Albee (long story; ask Jacob about it and he’ll probably do his Albee impersonation).
 Jacob ended up with an English degree from Reed College, and an interdisciplinary theatre PhD from Northwestern, and then he did a year at Ohio University’s MFA playwriting program, which was a weird order, doing that after the PhD, but so it goes.

-For the past ten years, he’s primarily collaborated with his students at SIU, making theatre out of nothing but a black box with blocks and cubes, and he founded the loosely existing Contraband Theatre as a way to make theatre without institutional strings.
+For the past ten years, he’s collaborated with his students at SIU, making theatre out of nothing but a black box with blocks and cubes, and in 2016 he founded Contraband Theatre as a way to make theatre without institutional strings.
 Since 2000, a couple of years after he saw a scratchy VHS tape of Tadeusz Kantor’s theatre with mannequins (puppets for adults!!), he’s lived in Poland repeatedly for months at a time, adding up to years in total, and Eastern Europe is dear to him.
 One of his most successful short plays, See Him?, was in the Belarusian Dream Theater: eighteen theaters in thirteen countries simultaneously producing plays to raise awareness about human rights violations in Belarus.
-He’s been writing plays about Ukraine lately and producing them in evenings of shorts alongside his students’ scripts about, well, everything.
-His students write about absolutely everything and constantly surprise him.

 ScholarSHIP

 As a scholar, he authored Mainstream AIDS Theatre, the Media and Gay Civil Rights: Making the Radical Palatable (Routledge: 2016).
 His current scholarly book project, Journeys to Impossible Places: Tadeusz Kantor, Post-Holocaust Art, and the Ghosts of Multicultural Poland, expands his geographic scope to examine artistic resistance to the genocidal discourse of the Nazi and Soviet regimes, particularly examining the theatre of Polish auteur Tadeusz Kantor.
 His reviews and articles have been published in Theatre Journal, European Theatre Journal, AngloSaxon Studies, Peace History, HowlRound.com, and several anthologies.
-He is a performing arts reviewer online and on air for 88.1 KDHX St. Louis, is the St. Louis area’s Regional Managing Editor for www.TheTheatreTimes.com, the most far-reaching and comprehensive global theatre portal, and founded @STLTheatre on instagram.
+He founded @STLTheatre on Instagram to connect plays with people who will love them.

 Jacob “is direct, political only in the sense of history,